It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 Is there a single, helpful place on your site where leads and customers can go to get all of their questions answered?
 If not, you may want to invest in a Resource Hub or Customer Knowledge Base.

-A thoughtfully designed resource hub is an incredible sales and marketing tool for manufacturers.
+A thoughtfully designed resource hub is an incredible sales and marketing tool for B2B companies.
 Not only is a resource hub great to share on social, but you can include links in your sales emails, nurtures, and ABM campaigns.
 Best of all, reporting tools like HubSpot allow you to track who is viewing your content - and when - for a more insightful sales process.

 Customer knowledge base